-River networks efficiently mineralize terrigenous OC, acting as important sites for heterotrophic metabolism and greenhouse gas release to the atmosphere (Cole et al., 2007; Battin et al., 2008; Aufdenkampe et al., 2011).
-Thawing permafrost and thermokarst processes significantly affect Arctic hydrology and geomorphology (Walvoord et al., 2012) resulting in the direct and indirect release of ancient OC into aquatic ecosystems.

-2 P. J. MANN et al.

-Studies have highlighted permafrost-derived organic matter to not be safeguarded from microbial degradation by physical protection mechanisms (Fan et al., 2008) and to display geochemical and optical properties indicative of less decomposed OC fractions (Hugelius et al., 2012).
-Evidence suggests that permafrost OC may be readily utilized by modern microbial communities (Dutta et al., 2006; Uhlirova et al., 2007; Waldrop et al., 2010; Vonk et al., 2013a).
-Furthermore, changing hydrologic conditions resulting from permafrost degradation may result in shifts in nutrient availability as well as DOM composition (Frey & McClelland, 2009).
-Both inorganic nutrient concentrations and DOM quality have been linked to aquatic OC mineralization in Arctic river systems (Holmes et al., 2008; Mann et al., 2012; Wickland et al., 2012).
-Yet, mechanisms regulating the degradation of DOM including permafrost-derived OC remain unclear.
+River networks efficiently mineralize terrigenous OC, acting as important sites for heterotrophic metabolism and greenhouse gas release to the atmosphere (Cole et al. 2007; Battin et al. 2008; Aufdenkampe et al. 2011).
+Thawing permafrost and thermokarst processes significantly affect Arctic hydrology and geomorphology (Walvoord et al. 2012) resulting in the direct and indirect release of ancient OC into aquatic ecosystems.
+Studies have highlighted permafrost derived organic matter to not be protected from microbial degradation by physical protection mechanisms (Fan et al. 2008) and to display geochemical and optical properties indicative of less decomposed OC fractions (Hugelius et al. 2012).
+Evidence suggests permafrost OC may be readily utilized by modern microbial communities (Dutta et al. 2006; Uhlirova et al. 2007; Waldrop et al. 2010; Vonk et al. 2013a).
+Furthermore, changing hydrologic conditions resulting from permafrost degradation may result in shifts in nutrient availability as well as DOM composition (Frey & McClelland 2009).
+Both inorganic nutrient concentrations and DOM quality have been linked to aquatic OC mineralization in Arctic River systems (Holmes et al. 2008; Wickland et al. 2012; Mann et al. 2012).
+Yet, mechanisms regulating the degradation of DOM including permafrost derived OC remain unclear.

-Induction of extracellular enzymes (EEAs) allows heterotrophic bacteria to degrade complex organic compounds into smaller molecules for assimilation, and may be an initial rate limiting step for decomposition and nutrient mineralization (Asmar et al., 1994; Sinsabaugh, 1994).
-Hydrolase enzymes catalyze the hydrolysis of covalently bonded compounds (e.g., peptides/phosphate), whereas oxidative enzymes are capable of cleaving the aromatic nuclei of phenolic compounds, and thus can be produced to degrade polyphenolic compounds often associated with terrestrially derived DOM (Sinsabaugh, 2010).
-Stepwise degradation of DOM therefore appears to involve a plethora of enzymes, with their activities often used as indicators of freshwater nutrient status or the presence of complex substrates (Sinsabaugh & Moorhead, 1994; Allison & Vitousek, 2005).
-Environmental constraints that act to minimize the activities of specific enzymes have been posited to be responsible for inhibiting peat decomposition, resulting in what has been considered an enzymatic 'latch' upon global carbon stores (Freeman et al., 2001a).
+Induction of extracellular enzymes (EEAs) allows heterotrophic bacteria to degrade complex organic compounds into smaller molecules for assimilation, and may be an initial rate limiting step for decomposition and nutrient mineralization (Asmar et al. 1994; Sinsabaugh 1994).
+Hydrolase enzymes catalyze the hydrolysis of covalently bonded compounds (e.g. peptides/phosphate), whereas oxidative enzymes are capable of cleaving the aromatic nuclei of phenolic compounds, and thus can be produced to degrade polyphenolic compounds often associated with terrestrially derived DOM (Sinsabaugh 2010).
+Step-wise degradation of DOM therefore appears to involve a plethora of enzymes, with their activities often used as indicators of freshwater nutrient status or the presence of complex substrates (Sinsabaugh & Moorhead 1994; Allison & Vitousek 2005).
+Environmental constraints that act to minimize the activities of specific enzymes have been posited to be responsible for inhibiting peat decomposition, resulting in what has been considered an enzymatic "latch" upon global carbon stores (Freeman et al. 2001a).

-In this study, we undertook a series of controlled experiments that examined microbial EEA controls on the utilization of aquatic DOM, including permafrostderived DOM in the Kolyma watershed, Siberia.
-We examined: (i) the effect of inorganic nutrient supply and DOM composition on OC metabolism and (ii) EEAs in waters containing modern carbon or thawed permafrost endmember OC sources, recognizing potential microbial inhibitors and accelerators.
-Here, we report on and synthesize several controlled laboratory experiments in conjunction with in situ field observations collected over a 2-year period (2011-2012) that provide the empirical basis for our conceptual model of Arctic riverine DOM degradation.
+In this study we undertook a series of controlled experiments that examined microbial-EEA controls on the utilization of aquatic DOM, including permafrost derived DOM in the Kolyma watershed, Siberia.
+We examined: 1) the effect of inorganic nutrient supply and DOM composition on OC metabolism, and; 2) EEAs in waters containing modern carbon or thawed permafrost endmember OC sources, recognizing potential microbial inhibitors and accelerators.
+Here we report on and synthesize several controlled laboratory experiments in conjunction with in-situ field observations collected over a two-year period (2011 - 2012) that provide the empirical basis for our model of Arctic riverine DOM degradation.

-Materials and methods
+Materials and Methods